Comunicaciones FC: History

 The club colour is white, which they began using in their kit shortly after the club's foundation, though initially the uniform was cream.
 Their historic arch-rival is Municipal and the two clubs compete in the El Clásico Chapín, one of the greatest rivalries in Guatemalan football.
-They also share a rivalry with Quetzaltenango club Xelajú.
+Their other fierce rivals consist of Antigua known as the El Clasico Provincial and a rivalry with Quetzaltenango club Xelajú as El Clásico del Oeste.

-Supporters
+Support

 Since its inception, the Albo fans have been composed of the different strata of Guatemalan society.
 In the 80s, organized support began to take more momentum, at that time by batons that were located in different sectors of the stadium that were felt with songs, chopped paper, balloons and blankets, marking a different pattern of support from the fans of that time in Guatemalan football.